Kosovo heads to polls in early election | DW | 14.02.2021

 Partial results are expected late Sunday evening after polls close at 7 p.m.
 (18:00 UTC).

-Polls place Vetevendosje (Self-determination)– an anti-establishment protest movement turned political party – in a comfortable first place.
-But it could still be short of claiming an absolute majority.

 The party, led by 45-year-old former political prisoner Albin Kurti, has been campaigning on an anti-corruption platform.
-The party accuses traditional elites of squandering Kosovo's first years of independence with graft and mismanagement.
+It accuses traditional elites of squandering Kosovo's first years of independence with graft and mismanagement.

-It has finished first in last two elections but both times it was eventually outmaneuvered by other parties who united to form majority coalitions.
+The party has finished first in the previous two elections but both times it was eventually outmaneuvered by other parties who united to form majority coalitions.

 Polls show the Democratic Party of Kosovo (PDK) in second place with around 20% of the vote, followed by the outgoing Democratic League of Kosovo (LDK).